dilevin/CSC417-a4-cloth-simulation/README.tex.md

 ### Implementation Notes

+In this assignment you will reuse your linearly implicit integrator to time step the dynamic system.
+Also, we will eschew implementing the strain energy density function, quadrature rule and potential energies separately.
+Instead functions for potential energy and its derivatives should directly compute the integrated values for a triangular element.

 ### dphi_cloth_triangle_dX.cpp

 Piecewise constant gradient matrix for linear shape functions.
 Row $i$ of the returned matrix contains the gradient of the $i^{th}$ shape function.